element-hq/element-android/docs/pull_request.md

 PR from bots will always be merged by the reviewer, right after approving the changes, or in case of critical changes, right after a release.

+#### Merge type

+Generally we use "Create a merge commit", which has the advantage to keep the branch visible.

+If git history is noisy (code added, then removed, etc.), it's possible to use "Squash and merge".
+But the branch will not be visible anymore, a commit will be added on top of develop.
+Git commit message can (and probably must) be edited from the GitHub web app.
+It's better if the submitter do the work to cleanup the git history by using a git interactive rebase of their branch.

 ### Resolve conversation

 Generally we do not close conversation added during PR review and update by clicking on "Resolve conversation" If the submitter or the reviewer do so, it will more difficult for further readers to see again the content.
 They will have to open the conversation to see it again. it's a waste of time.

 When remarks are handled, a small comment like "done" is enough, commit hash can also be added to the conversation.

+Exception: for big PRs with lots of conversations, using "Resolve conversation" may help to see the remaining remarks.

+Also "Resolve conversation" should probably be hit by the creator of the conversation.

 ## Responsibility